osuosl/RT-Report/README.md

-This is a simple script to generate a timeseries of open RequestTracker tickets by day.
+This is a simple script to generate a historical timeseries of open RequestTracker tickets by day.